perforce/helix-authentication-service/README.md

 ## How to Get Help

 Configuring the extension, the authentication service, and the identity provider is a non-trivial task.
-Some expertise in a security systems is helpful.
+Some expertise with security systems is helpful.
 In the event that you need assistance with configuring these systems, please contact [Perforce Support](https://www.perforce.com/support/request-support).